 +1-212-497-3597 (U.S. line)

+In 2021-2022, Cultural Vistas partnered with the Heinrich Böll Foundation North America to administer the exchange.
 The Heinrich Böll Foundation supports a progressive and inclusive culture of remembrance and works closely together with experts in this field in Germany and abroad (most recently in its Transatlantic Partnership on Memory and Democracy in Charlottesville, Virginia).
 Cultural Vistas and The Heinrich Böll Foundation previously collaborated on the administration of the Welcoming Communities Transatlantic Exchange (WCTE) between 2016-2018.